appwrite/demos-for-functions/nodejs/backup-to-storage/README.md

 └── package.json
 ```

-- create a tarfile using the command below:
+- Create a tarfile using the command below:

 ```bash
 $ cd ..
 $ tar -zcvf code.tar.gz backup-to-storage
 ```

-- Navigate to the Overview Tab of your Cloud Function > Deploy Tab(scroll down a bit)
+- Navigate to the Overview Tab of your Cloud Function > Deploy Tab (scroll down a bit)
 - Input the command that will run when function is executed (in this case, "node index.js") as entrypoint command
 - Switch to the manual tab and upload the tarfile
 - Finally, click 'Activate'